 Prerequisites: High School diploma or the equivalent; completion of two years of high school math (Algebra I and Algebra II) with final grades of “C” or better.

-HS 116 Introduction to Hospital Coding 4-0-4
+MCD 116 Introduction to Hospital Coding 4-0-4

-HS 117 Intermediate Hospital Coding 3-0-3
+MCD 117 Intermediate Hospital Coding 3-0-3

 Presented in this course will be higher level current hospital coding systems principles in assigning valid diagnostic and procedural codes, expanding on and further applying concepts learned in Introduction to Hospital Coding.
 “Official Inpatient Coding Guidelines” developed by the American Hospital Association (AHA) are utilized for accurate selection of principal diagnosis and procedure and determining other diagnoses or procedures that will be coded.
 An introduction to the 3-M computerized grouper and encoder will be presented.
-(Prerequisite: completion of Introduction to Hospital Coding (HS 116) with a grade of “C” or higher.)
+(Prerequisite: completion of Introduction to Hospital Coding (MCD 116) with a grade of “C” or higher.)

-HS 218 Advanced Hospital Coding 3-0-3
+MCD 218 Advanced Hospital Coding 3-0-3

 This is an advanced coding course which presents more complex cases using medical record reports.
 Students must read and interpret data utilizing prior learned skills from HS 101, BI 120, BI 122.
 The 3M computerized encoding and grouping system will be employed to provide experience in utilizing technology to select codes and to calculate DRG (diagnosis related groups) payments for prospective payment systems.
 The student will expand on and apply the principles of reimbursement and coding derived from Introduction to Hospital Coding and Intermediate Hospital Coding at an advanced level.
 The student will use the AHA “Official Inpatient Coding Guidelines” to accurately identify and sequence the principal diagnosis and procedure.
 Coding discussions will include determining which diagnoses or procedures should be included as secondary.
-(Prerequisite: completion of Intermediate Hospital Coding (HS 117) with a grade of “C” or higher.)
+(Prerequisite: completion of Intermediate Hospital Coding (HCD 117) with a grade of “C” or higher.)

-HS 219 Ambulatory Coding 4-0-4
+MCD 219 Ambulatory Coding 4-0-4

 This course presents hospital ambulatory coding using Current Procedural Terminology (CPT) coding systems for procedures and the current hospital coding system for diagnoses.
 Ambulatory reimbursement and payment systems are presented including prospective payment system and regulatory compliance issues.
 The course will include an introduction to ambulatory coding and applying the principles to medical record documentation.
 The 3M computerized encoding and grouping system will be employed to provide experience in utilizing technology to select codes and to calculate payments for prospective payment systems.
-(Prerequisite: completion of Advanced Hospital Coding (HS 218) with a grade of “C” or higher.)
+(Prerequisite: completion of Advanced Hospital Coding (MCD 218) with a grade of “C” or higher.)